Whenever I tell people that I can train them in mind mapping, I get to see strange faces or get awkward silence.

 TIP: Make sure that when you create a map on paper, you write and draw them in a special notebook.
 This way you have all your maps together.

-1.4 Digital Mind Maps
+1.4 Mind Mapping Software

-This is the moment their productivity and creativity gets killed.
+This is the moment their productivity and creativity get killed.
 They spend so much time ‘perfecting’ the map, that they lose track of their goal (remember you create a map to help you achieve something?).

 Especially this sharing of maps with others is really good.
 Imagine you are a manager who has to share your vision on a project that is about to start.
 You can use a document to tell people about this and what their place in the project is.
-What you can also do is share a single sheet mind map that give all the information in an attractive and visual format.
-What do you think will stick most.
+What you can also do is share a single sheet mind map that gives all the information in an attractive and visual format.
+What do you think will stick most?

 TIP: Make sure you check out online collaboration in mind mapping tools.
 This allows you to create mind maps with others, who can be all around the world, at the same time!
+A very powerful tool is Mindmeister.

 My preferred method for doing this ‘on the move’ mind mapping is this: I create a map on my laptop or desktop computer.
 Then I share it with myself via Dropbox or Google Drive.
 I open the map on the go, and I only update the things which are important.
 Save it again, and I work on the map more when I use my laptop or desktop.